thijsmie/cyclonedds-python-tutorial/the_cyclonedds_python_book/sources/tutorials/chapter_1.md

 </div>

 To join our captain on the DDS sea, or rather *DDS Domain* we use a `DomainParticipant`.
 A `DomainParticipant` is the central entity in any DDS application.
 The Domain itself is more of a virtual concept, not directly created but made up of all the participants on a network.
 You can have multiple domains running next to each other, identified by a *domain id*.
 They will remain completely separated.

-The cell below retrieves the captains journal, which retrieves your quests and tracks your progress. `quest.prompt()` will display the current quest and subtasks.
-If you are stuck you can call `quest.hint()` to be helped along. `quest.solution()` will give you the full solution if you are really at a loss.

 <hr>